John 18:38

 John 18:38 is the 38th verse in chapter 18 of the Gospel of John in the New Testament of Christian Bible.
-It is often referred to as "jesting Pilate" or "What is truth?", of Latin Quid est veritas?
+It is often referred to as "jesting Pilate".
 In it, Pontius Pilate questions Jesus' claim that he is "witness to the truth" (John 18:37).

-Following this statement, Pilate tells the complainant authorities outside that he does not consider Jesus guilty of any crime.
+Following this statement, Pilate tells Jewish authorities outside that he does not consider Jesus guilty of any crime.

 Text

 Analysis

 The exact intention of Pilate has been subject to debate among scholars, with no firm conclusion.
 His statement may have been made in jest that the trial was a mockery, or he may have sincerely intended to reflect on the philosophical position that truth is hard to ascertain.
 The Greek word rendered as "truth" in English translations is "aletheia", which literally means "unconcealed" and connotes sincerity in addition to factuality and reality; whereas Jesus' use of the term appears to indicate absolute, revealed knowledge.

 This verse reflects the Christian tradition of the "guiltlessness of Jesus" in Pilate's Court.
 The innocence of Jesus is important in the Gospel of John, given that it emphasizes Jesus as the Lamb of God.